 Audio/Video and Music Software

-Cakewalk's Sonar X3 Producer is my main sequencing/audio mixing program.
+Cakewalk's Sonar, until recently, was my main sequencing/audio mixing program.
 It is capable of handling all of the combined audio/MIDI chores that I require for production.
 Tracking, editing, mixing, and rendering are all located in one (rather complex) piece of software.
 It comes with an exhaustive suite of effects and an extensive library of very usable sampled and synthesized sounds.
 It's capable of multi-channel mixing too, with video incorporated, if you are so inclined.